SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 # sumologic-sdp-terraform

-The SDP solution provides an established framework to simplify the monitoring and troubleshooting of your software delivery infrastructure.
+The Sumo Logic Software Delivery Performance (SDP) solution provides an established framework to simplify the monitoring and troubleshooting of your software delivery infrastructure.
-* The Terraform script installs the Sumo Logic Software Delivery Performance (SDP) solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
+* This Terraform script installs the Sumo Logic Software Delivery Performance (SDP) solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
 *  If you need additional copies of the Applications within Sumo Logic, install the respective Apps from the Sumo Logic App catalog.

 For more details, please look at [Sumo Logic SDP Help Document](https://help.sumologic.com/Solutions/AWS_Observability_Solution/About_the_AWS_Observability_Solution).